GDQuest/GDScript-formatter/README.md

 - **[Godot 4 addon manual](https://www.gdquest.com/library/gdscript_formatter_godot_addon/):** If you want to use the formatter directly from the Godot editor, this page will tell you how to install, configure, and use the official Godot 4 addon (it works with the latest version of Godot 4).

-## Features

-- Format GDScript files nearly instantly (less than 100ms for a 1000-line file on a mid-range laptop, less than 30ms for most files)
-- Lint GDScript files for style and convention issues
-- Reorder GDScript code to match the official GDScript style guide (variables at the top, then functions, etc.)
-- Format code in place (overwrite the file) or print to the standard output
-- Check if a file is formatted (for CI/build systems)
-- Configure spaces vs tabs and indentation size

 ## Installing and running the formatter